thirdweb-dev/unity-sdk/README.md

 The example scenes are built using Unity 2022 LTS.

+Notes:
-Note: The Newtonsoft DLL is included as part of the Unity Package, feel free to deselect it if you already have it installed as a dependency to avoid conflicts.
+- The Newtonsoft DLL is included as part of the Unity Package, feel free to deselect it if you already have it installed as a dependency to avoid conflicts.
+- If using .NET Framework and encountering an error related to HttpUtility, create a file `csc.rsp` that includes `-r:System.Web.dll` and save it under `Assets`.

 # Build